 Dukkha describes how our existence is not running smoothly.

-The First Truth tells us very simply: Our sensory apparatus, is not running smoothly.
+The First Truth tells us: Our sensory apparatus is not running smoothly.

 If something is pleasurable, we want to repeat it.
 Repetitions involve us in a timeline, they are not conducive to being now.
-And, once the repetitions start, once the wheels start turning; then they turn with their own karmic momentum.
+And, once the repetitions start, once the wheels start turning; then they turn with their own karmic momentum, they keep repeating.

-Attachments, especially extreme attachments like clinging, are just one of the consequences of the repetitions.
-It may well be that an extreme form of wanting like craving, leads to extreme forms of suffering; but the basis of this is that wanting leads to repetition.
+Extreme forms of wanting like craving, have extreme consequences like suffering; but the basis of this is that wanting leads to repetition.